-I am very pleased with my Macna Vosges jacket but had reservations about using a similar 3 layer system in riding pants however when I saw the Macna Fulcrum pants at 55% off it seemed too good to pass up.
+I am pleased with my Macna Vosges jacket but had reservations about using a similar 3 layer system in riding pants however when I saw the Macna Fulcrum pants at 55% off it seemed too good to pass up.

 Seems like Macna are leaving the Japan market as all their gear was listed in clearance sale by Naps who are sole retailer.
 I was too slow and most lines had sold out but the main thing I needed was new pants and here I was in luck.